top of page

 CLIMATE CHANGE & ENVIRONMENTAL PROTECTION

-Climate change is an inevitable driver of our lives now and even more so in the future.
+Climate change is an inevitable driver of our lives now and even more so in the next few years.
 As an island county, we must begin to face the very real costs, challenges, and solutions now.
-It is imperative we elect a climate mayor who understands these issues!
+It is imperative we elect climate conscious public officials who understand these issues!

-As the current chair of the Council’s Climate Action, Resilience and Environment Committee, the climate will continue to be on the front burner of my mayoral plans and preparations.
+As the past (and only) chair of the Council’s Climate Action, Resilience and Environment Committee, I know climate issues need to be on the front burner of community plans and preparations.
 Power, water, housing, transportation, sewer, and infrastructure - all are directly and substantially impacted by climate change.
 Which roads will be underwater in 30 years?
-How are our water and properties impacted by erosion and loss of buildings, infrastructure, and land?
-Tough questions that we will face together and for which I will continue to develop working solutions.
+How are our water and properties impacted by erosion and loss of buildings, infrastructure,

 poelua-bay-in-north-shore-maui-2021-08-26-16-30-19-utc.jpg